oracle-livelabs/database/ahf/ahf-Insights/ahf-commands/common.md

     ahfctl setupgrade –swstage /mysharedlocation/ahf_upgrade –autoupgrade on –frequency 30 –upgradetime 00:15
     ```

-4. Configure storage cells for diagnostic collections and compliance checks
+4. Configure storage cells for diagnostic collections and compliance checks.
+> Note: This will only work on Exadata Systems which is not available in this Live Labs set up.
     ```
     tfactl cell configure
     ```